loosewheel/lwcomputers_software/readme.txt

 Minetest Version
 ================
-This mod was developed on version 5.5.0
+This mod was developed on version 5.5.0 (should run on 5.3.0)

 Dependencies